-- Subsection 8.4(1) requires a reporting issuer to include comparative financial

-(2) Auditor Review of an Interim Financial Report of an Acquired Business - An issuer does not have to engage an auditor to review the interim financial report of an acquired business included in a business acquisition report.
+Subsection 8.4(1) requires a reporting issuer to include comparative financial information of the business in the business acquisition report.
+This comparative financial information may be unaudited. - (2) Auditor Review of an Interim Financial Report of an Acquired Business An issuer does not have to engage an auditor to review the interim financial report of an acquired business included in a business acquisition report.
 However, if the issuer later incorporates the business acquisition report into a prospectus, the interim financial report will have to be reviewed in accordance with the requirements relating to financial statements included in a prospectus.